Save Tens of Thousands of Dollars on Your Next Home Purchase

 - Property profiles, comps & disclosures for your properties of interest;

-- Access to homes unavailable through open houses.
+- Access to homes unavailable through open houses or broker tours.

 Once you identify a home you’re interested in we will perform the following action items:

 - Come out and examine the home with you, discuss pricing, property condition, the neighborhood, comps etc.;

 - Perform a thorough analysis of the disclosures and inspection reports and submit to you a written analysis regarding those documents;